cloudfoundry/backup-and-restore-sdk-release/README.md

 Behind the scenes, the SDK parses a configuration file passed to it, which selects the appropriate database backup/restore strategy (e.g. `pg_dump` or `mysql` at the required version) and places the backup artifact in the specified location.

-## Config options
+### Config options

-The SDK accepts a json document with the following fields
+The SDK accepts a JSON document with the following fields:

 | name                  | type         | Optional | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |:----------------------|:-------------|:---------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|